AmityCo/Amity-Social-Cloud-SDK-Android-Sample-App/README.md

             }

 ### Toolbar Component
-1. If you prefer Toolbar you can integrate on this in your layout.
+1. If you prefer Toolbar you can integrate this in your layout.
 ###### Example:
    ```
        <com.ekoapp.sample.core.base.components.toolbar.UIKitAppbar